kennism/homelab/tap/tkgm/README.md

 `rm -rf ~/tanzu-cli/cli`

-Unpack the TAR file in the tanzu directory by running:
+Unpack the `tar` file in the `tanzu` directory by running:

-`tar -xvf tanzu-framework-linux-amd64.tar -C ~/tanzu-cli`
+`tar -xvf tanzu-framework-linux-amd64-v0.25.4.1.tar -C ~/tanzu-cli`

-Copy the file `~/tanzu-cli/cli/core/v0.11.6/tanzu-core-linux_amd64` to a location in the system path and rename it to `tanzu`.
+Copy the file `~/tanzu-cli/cli/core/v0.25.4/tanzu-core-linux_amd64` to a location in the system path and rename it to `tanzu`.

 Check installation status for the core CLI by running: